 In most cases, a fish will lie close to the floor of the tank when ill or injured, and there may be various signs that can help you perceive this and/or find the cause.

 Such signs can include weakness, loss of appetite, heavy breathing, slow movements and loss of buoyancy.
 We elaborate on this below.

-You may have to try different foods to encourage your fish to eat.
+If your fish isn’t eating and remains mostly at the bottom of the tank, there’s a high chance it may be unwell.
+Illnesses such as dropsy, swimming bladder diseases and common constipation can cause appetite loss.You may have to try different foods to encourage your fish to eat.
 Live, fresh and frozen foods are good choices for sick or recovering fish, and you can also add blanched vegetables or change fish flakes.

 If your fish seem to be laying on the floor of the aquarium and gasping for air, it’s most likely linked to water parameters.
 Your tank water could have ammonia poisoning, nitrate poisoning or temperatures that are too hot.
 In this case, you’re best to fix water conditions as quickly as possible.
 If the problem is heating, cool the tank slowly as sudden changes can cause extra stress on your fish.

 Being upside-down is an indication that the fish may have swim bladder disease.
 This is where there has been a malfunction in the shaping of your fish’s bladder, and it can’t balance properly.
 Make sure to check and maintain healthy water parameters in the tank and work at treating some of the core causes of the disease, such as constipation.

 In extreme circumstances, don’t hesitate to take your fish to the vet.